mariuspatrick/music-app-server/README.md

 1. After you've pulled from github:

    -run npm install

-   -check if all dependencies have been installed
+   -check if all dependencies have been installed by running node index.js

    - optional: install missing dependencies